andrewcmyers/oodds/README.md

 # oodds
 Object-Oriented Design and Data Structures

-This is a text of material for a second-semester CS course focusing on object-oriented programming, software engineering, algorithms and data structures.
+This text contains material for a second-semester university-level computer science course focusing on object-oriented programming, software engineering, algorithms and data structures.